Knowledge Base

 The URLs and custom target niches you submit are processed securely and discarded after the vector analysis is complete.
 Your competitive strategies and audit results are never ingested back into the foundation models' public training data.

-Can agencies white-label GenSight reports?
+Can agencies white-label GenSight.AI reports?